guildai/guildai/guild/tests/guildfiles.md

-# Guild files
+# Guildfiles

-Guild files are files that contain model definitions.
+Guildfiles are files that contain model definitions.
 By convention guild files are named `guild.yml`.

 Support for guild files is provided by the `guildfile` module: